zooxo/scary/README.md

 Special thanks to the mohpc-forum (particular Pauli) for saving bytes an providing ideas.

 ## What is ScArY?
-ScArY is a scientific calculator based on an ATTINY85 microcontroller and a QYF-TM1638-board (8 digit LED display with 16 buttons controlled with 3 pins).
+ScArY is a scientific calculator based on an ATTINY85 microcontroller and a QYF-TM1638-board (8 digit LED display with 16 buttons controlled by 3 pins).

 ScArY is capable of familiar functions of RPN calculators (ie stack operations) and many mathematical operations (ie trigonometic) as well as some special functions like gaussian distributions and gamma.
 In addition ScArY can save its state,  physical constants and sequences of keypresses permanently to the EEPROM.